 Editing an eNotebook entry and viewing revisions

 You can only edit posts that you created.
-You can not delete Posts so if you have made a mistake you must edit the post to make this clear.
-Each time you edit a Post you must provide a reason why you made the edit.
+You can not delete Entries that you have published so if you have made a mistake you must edit the Entry to make this clear.
+Each time you edit a Entry you must provide a reason why you made the edit.
 To help you and other users to understand why you made that edit to the post you should provide a meaningful reason for the edit.

-To edit the content, title, section, and metadata for the Post:
+To edit the content, title, section, and metadata for the Entry:

-- Click the Edit Post link beneath the Post.
+- Click the Edit Post link to view the Entry in edit mode.

 - Enter a reason for your changes in the Reason For Edit field.

-Your changes will now be displayed when anyone views the Post.
-To see the previous versions of the Post you must view the revisions.
+When you publish the Entry changes are displayed when anyone views the Entry.
+To see the previous versions of the Entry you must view the revisions.

-A revision is the current or any previous versions of a Post that have been saved.
-When you view a list of revisions you can see the following information about the Posts:
+A revision is the current or any previous versions of a Entry that have been saved.
+When you view a list of revisions you can see the following information about the Entries:

-- Date and time the Post was edited
+- Date and time the Entry was edited

 - The reason that the edit was made